PrimaMateria/blog/primamateria-blog/content/hive/index.md

 ## Cell

-Cells is supposed to be top level structure for organizing the config.
-Cells is constructed from different types of cell blocks.
-What I usually observed in repositories using Hive was one main cell, sometimes accompanied by smaller cells for, probably, some more exotic use cases.
-In my own config I decided the cell to contain everything, and I named in "PrimaMateria".
+Cells are supposed to be the top-level structure for organizing the configuration.
+Cells are constructed from different types of cell blocks.
+What I have usually observed in repositories using Hive is one main cell, sometimes accompanied by smaller cells for, probably, some more exotic use cases.
+In my own configuration, I decided for the cell to contain everything, and I named it with my nickname "PrimaMateria".

-Create new directory path `cells/experiment` and keep it empty for now.
+Create a new directory path called `cells/experiment` and leave it empty for the time being.

 ```
 ├── cells